cchacin/cchacin/README.md

 - 🔭 I’m currently working on the [MicroGen][microgen] project
 - 🌱 I’m currently learning Ruby, Kotlin and VIM
 - 👯 I’m looking to collaborate with other developers
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with the [MicroGen][microgen] project
-- 💬 Ask me about ...
+- 💬 Ask me about: Unit Testing, TDD, Dependency Injection
 - 🥅 2020 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I wanted to be a professional soccer player 🤣